OP-Engineering/op-sqlite/docs/docs/api.md

 });
 ```

 If you want to read more about securely storing your encryption key, [read this article](https://ospfranco.com/react-native-security-guide/).
 Again: **DO NOT OPEN MORE THAN ONE CONNECTION PER DATABASE**.
-Just export one single db connection for your entire application and re-use it everywhere.
+Just export one single db connection for your entire application and reuse it everywhere.

 ## Execute